immersive-web/webxr-input-profiles/README.md

 ```

 ### Dpad Visual Responses
-Physical dpad parts rock around a central pivot, requiring their visual responses to interpolate between `left` and `right` as well as `down` and `up`.
+Physical dpad parts rock around a central pivot, requiring their visual responses to interpolate between `left` and `right` as well as `bottom` and `top`.
 The expected interpolation is different when associated based on a `dpadFromButtonSource` as opposed to a `dpadFromAxes`.
-When associated with the former, `right` is weighted by the `GamepadButton.value` associated with the `rightButtonIndex`, `down` is weighted by the `GamepadButton.value` associated with the `downButtonIndex`, and so on.
+When associated with the former, `right` is weighted by the `GamepadButton.value` associated with the `rightButtonIndex`, `bottom` is weighted by the `GamepadButton.value` associated with the `bottomButtonIndex`, and so on.
 When associated with the latter type of data source, the algorithm is a bit more complicated.
 Only positive values in `Gamepad.axes` array at the `xAxisIndex` position are used for interpolation with the `right` node whereas only the absolute value of negative values are used for interpolation with the `left` node.
-The same behavior applies to `up` and `down` regarding the data at the `yAxisIndex` in the `Gamepad.axes` array.
+The same behavior applies to `top` and `bottom` regarding the data at the `yAxisIndex` in the `Gamepad.axes` array.
 In this manner, both types of data sources can be associated with a single type of visual response.
 For example:

 ```json
 {